-At the bottom, there's Bluetooth Tethering, which is basically the same thing as above, but using Bluetooth to connect instead.
+At the bottom, there's Bluetooth Tethering, which is basically the same thing as above, but using Bluetooth to share internet instead.
 Of course, these kinds of tethering also allow you to transfer data and other files over the USB or Bluetooth connection.
 Naturally, in the second instance you'll need Bluetooth switched on and paired to another device to share your internet via this connection type.
 This will allow you to share data between phones, or any other Bluetooth devices.

 Have you used your smartphone as a Wi-Fi hotspot?
 Did you know how to share Wi-Fi from Android before?
 Let us know in the comments.